-An EOS Level 10 Meeting is a highly structured 90-minute meeting between a company’s leadership team and is designed to solve issues and ensure that the company is on track in achieving its goals.
+EOS Level 10 Meetings are highly structured 90-minute meetings between a company’s leadership team and is designed to solve issues and ensure that the company is on track in achieving its goals.
 Gino Wickman created the framework, which focuses on six components: vision, people, data, issues, process, and traction.

 According to Grow Exceptional, a team of experienced EOS® Implementers, EOS Level 10 meetings are best suited for companies with:

 In some cases, you might need a certified EOS facilitator, and that can be expensive.
 That's why it's usually recommended for bigger teams with higher revenue.

 If you don't want to learn more about the entire system of the EOS framework, how do you do a Level 10 Meeting?
 We've got you covered with this free template.
 It's pretty easy to follow, as it's a meeting structure any professional is familiar with.
 The main difference is that it has very specific sections with a strict time limit.